 It was also interesting to note that out of the six teas I tried, the Jasmine was the highest in caffeine even compared to the Earl Grey and the English Breakfast Tea.
 This is great because I often have trouble keeping my teeth stain free due to all the black tea I drink, so it’s nice to know that I have a heavy contender I can turn to that’s less likely to affect my pearly whites.

-The range of flavors Pique Tea offers is diverse as well ranging from green teas like Sencha, mint Sencha, jasmine, and passion fruit green tea, black teas like peach ginger, earl grey, and English breakfast, to herbal teas like hibiscus mint, it’s hard to choose what to try next because they’re so good and good for you!
+The range of flavors Pique Tea offers is diverse as well ranging from green teas like Sencha, mint green, jasmine, and passion fruit green tea, black teas like peach ginger, earl grey, and English breakfast, to herbal teas like hibiscus beauty elixir, it’s hard to choose what to try next because they’re so good and good for you!

-If you’re interested in picking up some tea, you can follow this link to read more about Pique Tea and get my discount at the bottom.
-Totally worth it!
+If you’re interested in picking up some tea, you can follow this link to read more about Pique Tea.
+You’ll get hooked!
+But it’s totally worth it.

 As always, I would never recommend a product I didn’t love and enjoy and whose philosophy didn’t align with my own and pleasantly, Pique Tea ticks all the boxes!